 Unusual Euphemism: Battle School slang allows OSC to get away with swearing in foreign languages.

-We Have Reserves: At the time of Shadow of the Hegemon, India has the largest army in the world (with a population of over 1.5 billion).
+We Have Reserves: At the time of Shadow of the Hegemon, India has the largest population in the world (over 1.5 billion), and an appropriately large army.
 So, naturally, their military leaders try to overwhelm their enemies with sheer numbers despite heavy attrition.
-All the Battle School kids can see how stupid this idea is.
-Not only do you lose a lot of men but you also strain your supply lines, which can be easily raided by hit-and-run strike forces, causing the massive army to starve and quickly run out of ammunition.
-Of course, it turns out that the whole thing is designed toallow China to take over India.
+All the Battle School kids can see how stupid this idea is, and indeed it's being fed to the Indians deliberately in order to make them vulnerable to the more sophisticated Chinese army.

 Writers Cannot Do Math: Super genius Bean adds up the number of toon leaders and seconds in an army divided into five toons, adds one for himself (who was in command of a special "part-time" toon) and comes up with nine instead of eleven.
 Card was apparently still thinking of the four-toon system the armies used before Ender shook things up.